Martinaush/Management-and-creation-of-a-Library-database-Using-Pymysql/README.md

  Moreover, with this python script we populated "Stocklist" importing data from the csv obtained in Creation_of_Books called "books.csv"

   3-.
 01_Trigger: this trigger was executed through WorkBench BEFORE UPDATE in the table Orderlist.
 In specific this trigger sets fulfilled = 1 in orderlist if there is enough availability for this book.
 Contrary, if there is not it inserts the order in stocklist and fulfilled = 0.

+  4-.
+Indexes: it has been created 3 indexes to do the searches in a more efficient way.
+These indexes have been created on each primary key of each table.